-The simultaneous work by Zimerman and Wolf~\shortcite{zimerman2023multi}, like ours, aims to raise the dimensional extent of Hyena to higher dimensions and maintains the implicit long convolution filters.
-The authors use an implicit filter formulation based on 2D positional embeddings.
-Evaluation is conducted on small-scale datasets in different Transformer frameworks.
-Their approach improved the performance over their baselines but also benefited from additional subsequent attention layers.
+The simultaneous work by \citet{zimerman2023multi}, like ours, aims to raise the dimensional extent of Hyena.
+The authors evaluation on small-scale datasets in different transformer frameworks.
+Their approach improved the performance over their baselines, but also benefited from additional subsequent attention layers.
 The causality of Hyena is addressed by rotating the input after each layer.
 We propose a non-causal Hyena layer that does not require input transformations like rotation and can be also applied to higher-dimensional input.
-While the authors show improved performance for small datasets by adding spatial bias, we find the opposite for larger data corpora.
+While the authors showed improved classification performance for small datasets by adding spatial bias, we find that this is not the case for larger corpora.
 In this case, we show that sequential bidirectional data modeling is superior.